John Chanler White: Bishop

 On February 19, 1924, White was elected Bishop of Springfield, and was consecrated on May 14, 1924, by Presiding Bishop Ethelbert Talbot.
 He worked to create a self-autonomous diocese with no need of reliance on the nation Church for financial aid, and worked to establish and prolong the missionary spirit of the diocese.

+Personal life

+White was an opponent of vivisection and was an honorary vice-president of the New England Anti-Vivisection Society.
+He commented that "it is time, fully time, that all Christian people awake to the necessity of taking an active part in the fight against what I dare call the crime of vivisection".

 He retired in May 1947, and died on February 11, 1956, in a hospital in Springfield, Illinois.